-This is a special section set up for MOT employees only.
-Please contact department for approval at 604-431-4969.
-To register by phone, please call Student Information & Enrolment Services at 1-866-434-1610 or 604-434-1610.
-Please note that the above price is for tuition only; textbooks and materials are additional.
-Course materials and textbooks are not shipped automatically, you must order them from the BCIT Bookstore: www.bcitbookstore.ca/distance
+This is a special section set up for MOT employees.
+Please contact department for approval at email@example.com prior to registering.
+Please note that the above price is for tuition only; textbooks (if required) are additional.
+Course materials are available in the Learning Hub: https://learn.bcit.ca/ Textbooks are not shipped automatically, please order them from the BCIT Bookstore: www.bcitbookstore.ca/distance/

 Important course information will be sent to you immediately after registering.

 Check your myBCIT email account to access this

 Upon successful completion, the student will be able to:

 List some of the hand and power tools used in the trade.

 Describe why piling is used in bridge foundations.